Spin dynamics of the antiferromagnetic Heisenberg model on a kagome bilayer: Discussion and outlook

 \section{Discussion and outlook}

 To summarize, we have extensively characterized the spin dynamics in the liquid phase of Heisenberg antiferromagnet on the kagome bilayer, which is relevant for the frustrated magnet SCGO.
 By computing the dynamical structure factor at different temperatures and dilutions, we show that the spin excitations are dominated by spin diffusion in the low energy, long time regime.
 The spin diffusion constant depends weakly on temperature, but decreases with dilution.
 Another interesting result is the half moon pattern of the dynamical structure factor with energy $\omega \gtrsim J$.
 Similar features have recently been observed in some pyrochlore compounds, it remains to be seen whether these remnants of the propagating spin waves can be observed in SCGO.
 Our simulations on diluted bilayer kagome shows that spin diffusion remains the dominant process in the presence of site disorder.
-This result further confirms, from the dynamical viewpoint, that site-disorder itself does not cause glassy behaviors in the classical spin liquid, although the diffusion relaxation time becomes longer with increasing disorder.
+This result further confirms, from the dynamical viewpoint, that site-disorder itself does not immediately cause glassy behaviors in the classical spin liquid, although the diffusion relaxation time becomes longer with increasing disorder.
+However, for disorder due to non-magnetic vacancies, the presence of so-called orphan spins results in an intriguing power-law tail in the spin-autocorrelation function.
+This power-law slow dynamics indicates that the system might be on the verge of a glass transition, which could be induced by other perturbations.

 As discussed above, our work offers important benchmark for future dynamics studies of kagome bilayer that include other perturbations.
 Of particular interest are those perturbations that might transform the classical spin liquid into either the conventional spin glass or the more exotic spin jam.
 Indeed, since the diffusive spin dynamics in highly frustrated magnets is mainly driven by the zero-energy modes, one expects a diminishing diffusivity when the number of such zero modes is significantly reduced.
 For example, the entropic barrier in the coplanar phase of kagome reduces the {\em continuous} weather-van modes to {\em discrete} zero modes defined on closed loops.
 It has been proposed that the much slower relaxation of these discrete loops might give rise to glassiness without intrinsic disorder in kagome~\cite{cepas12,cepas14}.
 However, the coplanar phase induced by thermal order-by-disorder seems to remain a classical spin liquid~\cite{taillefumier14}.
 A transition into the glassy regime might still occur at a lower temperature when the dynamics is dominated by quantum tunneling of loops~\cite{cepas12}.